zeOxx/PICO-8-collection/README.md

 A collection of the games I make for PICO-8, a fantasy game console!

 # What games?
-- QuackQuest 0.1
+- QuackQuest 0.1 (quackquest.p8)
+- Invaders from Space 0.1 (SI.p8)

-All games in this collection are made by myself (if there ever is more than one game here) and will probably always be in an unfinished state.
+All games in this collection are made by myself and will more than likely always be in an unfinished state.
 Sorry T_T

 # How to run these games
 ### Locally